A Quick Guide to Tibet Currency and Money

 - by Caroline

 Travelers to Tibet are often confused by how to refer to Tibet money.
 The answer is no doubt to be Chinese Currency, as Tibet is an autonomous region of China.
-Also, there're many frequently asked questions, such as how to use credit cards to pay my bill?
+Also, there are many frequently asked questions, such as how to use credit cards to pay my bill?
 Where to exchange money?
 How about the exchange ratio?
-Here you will find detailed info about money, currency exchange, credit card, debit card as well as international transfers in Tibet.
+Here you will find detailed info about money, currency exchange, credit cards, debit cards as well as international transfers in Tibet.

 Tibet Currency